leanEthereum/leanMultisig/README.md

 ### Proof size

-With conjecture "up to capacity", current proofs with rate = 1/2 are about ≈ 400 - 500 KiB, of which ≈ 300 KiB comes from WHIR.
+With conjecture "up to capacity", and rate = 1/2, current proofs are about ≈ 400 - 500 KiB.
+On the [lean-vm-simple](https://github.com/leanEthereum/leanMultisig/tree/lean-vm-simple) branch, proofs are ≈ 300 KiB.
+This part has not (at all) been optimized (no Merkle pruning...): big gains are expected.

-- The remaining 100 - 200 KiB will be significantly reduced in the future (this part has not been optimized at all).
+Target:
-- WHIR proof size will also be reduced, thanks to merkle pruning (TODO).
+- 256 KiB for fast proof (rate = 1/2)

-Target: 256 KiB for fast proof, 128 KiB for slower proofs (rate = 1/4 or 1/8).
+- close to 128 KiB for slower proofs (rate = 1/4 or 1/8)

 ## Credits